Allison, Mose (John, Jr.)

 - Patti Jones

-(b Tippo, MI, Nov 11, 1927).
-American jazz and blues pianist, singer and songwriter.
+(b Tippo, MI, Nov 11, 1927; d Hilton Head, SC, Nov 15, 2016).
+American jazz and blues pianist, singer, and songwriter.
 His style was influenced by the blues music he heard on the juke box at his father’s general store.
 Primarily self taught on piano and trumpet, Allison began playing professionally in Delta roadhouses and attended the University of Mississippi, Oxford.
 However, he left to enlist in the US Army in 1946, and during his service he played trumpet and piano and wrote arrangements for an army band.
 After completing a degree in English at Louisiana State University, he moved to New York in 1956 and attracted attention nationally playing piano with such leaders as Chet Baker, Al Cohn, Zoot Sims, Gerry Mulligan, and Stan Getz.